Top 10 Things To Do In Rome, Italy

 Atop the building is a large circular concrete dome.
 Built nearly 1,900 years ago in 125 AD, it is still the largest unreinforced concrete dome in the world.

 And, atop the dome is a large hole called an oculus.
-This allows the sun in and lights-up the entire building.
+It allows the sun in and lights-up the entire building.

 Coming Soon: More about the Pantheon